Luca della Robbia: Sculpture

-Terra-cotta
+Terracotta

 Della Robbia's earliest surviving freestanding sculpture is the white tin-glazed terracotta Visitation in the church of San Giovanni Fuoricivitas of Pistoia, dating to 1445.
 Although the date of della Robbia's first work in colored glazed terra-cotta is not known, his demonstrated control of this medium secured him two major commissions for the duomo of Florence: the large reliefs of the Resurrection (also from 1445) and the Ascension of Christ(1446).
 The pliant medium of baked clay covered with a "slip" of vitrified lead and refined minerals permitted a lustrous, polished surface capable of reflecting light and color that was beautifully appropriate for architectural sculpture.
 Whether animating the vast, somber space of the Cathedral or in the series Twelve Apostles gracing the pristine surfaces of the small Pazzi Chapel (1443–1450) in Florence, della Robbia's reliefs in this medium achieved a high level of mastery.

 Working with assistants, including members of his own family, della Robbia produced a number of decorative reliefs and altarpieces until the end of his life.
 One of the arguably finest examples is the enameled terra-cotta ceiling (1466) of the Chapel of the Cardinal of Portugal in San Miniato, Florence.
 Another relief, acquired by the Victoria and Albert Museum in 1861, shows his free use of color: an enormous medallion containing the arms of René of Anjou, and other heraldic devices; it is surrounded by an intricately modeled wreath of brilliantly colored fruit and flowers, including apples, lemons, oranges, and fir cones.
 This medallion was set up on the facade of the Pazzi Palace to commemorate René's visit to Florence in 1442.

 His works were highly popular in his time and many were sent outside Florence; the larger ones could be disassembled to facilitate transport.
 In 1446, he bought a large house containing a workshop, which would remain the base of the family workshop until the 1520s.